danieljbk/kairos/README.md

 # Kairos the Weather Bot
-Automated Weather Information Emailing System
+An Automated Weather Information Emailing System...
+Kairos is a script that periodically sends weather information through email or text.

 ## Prerequisites:
 Before using Kairos, you must create: